Trump says Elon Musk has agreed to lead proposed government efficiency commission as ex-president unveils new economic plans

 “While Kamala Harris wants to hide from her four years of failure and misrepresent her record of skyrocketing inflation, driving up interest rates, recklessly spending and proposing tax hikes on middle-class families, voters know that she owns the economic disasters of the past four years.
 Not only does Harris co-own the failed Biden agenda as vice president, but her actions have led directly to higher costs for America’s families,” Trump campaign senior adviser Brian Hughes said on a press call Thursday ahead of the speech.

-Many hew closely to President Joe Biden’s platform, but Harris has also put her own stamp on them in an effort to be more populist but not dampen economic growth and innovation.
+Many of the economic proposals Harris has introduced in recent weeks hew closely to President Joe Biden’s platform, but the vice president has also put her own stamp on them in an effort to be more populist but not dampen economic growth and innovation.
 While she supports hiking the corporate tax rate to 28%, from the 21% rate set by Trump’s 2017 tax law, Harris did not follow Biden’s lead in calling for an increase in the long-term capital gains rate to 39.6% for the highest earners.
 Instead, she wants to lift the levy to 28% for those making more than $1 million a year.

 Economic issues, which posed a notable weak point in polling for Biden before he exited the White House race and endorsed Harris, remain the topic most often cited by voters when asked what matters to their choice for president.
 An average of 39% of likely voters across the six top battleground states chose the economy as their top issue, recent CNN polling found.